What is an overaward?

 How did I get overawarded?

-While we take care not to overaward you when packaging your aid, circumstances may change after you have been awarded that result in an overaward.
+While we take care not to overaward you when packaging your aid, circumstances may change your aid package that result in an overaward.
 For instance, you may receive a scholarship or grant from an outside organization or your EFC has increased as a result of verification.

 If you are in an overaward, you will see the hold listed in your Holds section in LionPATH: